 - the strong link to practical experience through work placements in Austria and abroad along with the appropriate tuition

 Apply online by 31st March.
 After this date only remaining spaces may be applied for; a group aptitude test and an admission interview will be conducted.

 “A” levels (or equivalent qualifications), university entrance examination or vocational matriculation examination, preparatory course with an accreditation examination

 Demographic shifts (a marked increase in the number of older people), changes in family and working patterns as well as ecological and economic crises all indicate a continuing increase in social services.
 There is a need for well educated experts in all the areas of social work: child, youth and family welfare, social security and poverty, adult social work, outpatient and residential social care, the older generation and multi-generational issues, migration and inter-cultural issues, health and disabilities, support for criminals, drug and addiction aid, etc. There will be a definite need for social workers and social pedagogues in youth, child and family welfare.

 High quality and up-to-date professional social work can be carried out by graduates of this programme in the following occupational areas:

 - social work with families

 - social work with children and young people

 - social work in health/clinical social work

-- social work in the prison system
+- social work with offenders

 - social work with the elderly